Our Science – Zheng Website

-The Zheng laboratory studies protein-RNA interactions and their subsequent consequences in oncogenic DNA tumor virus infection.
-More specifically, the laboratory focuses on how protein-RNA interactions regulate gene expression of high-risk human papillomaviruses and Kaposi sarcoma-associated herpesvirus.
-In particular, this study aims to understand how RNA splicing and small regulatory RNAs regulates viral and cellular gene expression during oncogenic virus infection.
-Our long-term goal is to develope a series of RNA-based therapeutic approaches to control viral or cellular gene expression and to identify some biomarkers for clinical diagnosis and prognosis.
+Zheng first identified RNA cis-elements in regulation of alternative RNA splicing in papillmavirus in 1996 and has been studying protein-RNA interactions and their consequences in various infections with tumorviruses, including high-risk human papillomaviruses and Kaposi sarcoma-associated herpesvirus.
+This study aims to understand how RNA splicing and small regulatory RNAs regulate the expression of viral and host genes in viral carcinogenesis.
+The long-term goal is to develop a series of therapeutic approaches to control viral or cellular gene expression for cancer treatment and to identify biomarkers for clinical diagnosis and prognosis.

 1. Papillomavirus infection and viral gene expression.